 Risk Management for Fast Profit Seekers

-Here are practical rules that work across markets:
+Practical rules that apply across markets:

 - Position size: limit per-trade risk to about 2–5% of your trading capital.
 With ₹100,000, that’s roughly ₹2,000–₹5,000 at risk per idea.